AARs (After Action Reports)

 Dear Little Monkey Man:

 Please stop killing innocent natives in their defenseless huts.
-The

 poor